A Hessian criterion for totally nonnegative Toeplitz matrices and a theorem of Cattani: Hodge Theory and Proof of

-Note that the conditions for the Hodge-Riemann relations in degree $i$ are vacuous for $i>\flo{d}$, since the primitive subspace is zero in those degrees.
-For this reason, we will restrict $i$ to the range $0\leq i\leq \flo{d}$.
-In fact, note that in our case, i.e. two variables, the primitive subspaces only live in degrees $i$ for $0\leq i\leq s-1\leq \flo{d}$ where $s$ is the Sperner number defined above.
-In particular, if $A_F$ satisfies ordinary or mixed HRR$_i(U)$ for $i\geq s-1$, then it must also satisfy HRR$_{\flo{d}}(U)$ by default.
+Note that the conditions in \Cref{eq:OHR,eq:MHR} are vacuous for values of $j$ in which the primitive subspace is trivial.
+In general, if $A_F$ satisfies mixed HRR$_i(U)$, or more generally if the $j^{th}$ mixed Lefschetz maps from $U$ are isomorphisms for $0\leq j\leq i$, then for any $\mathcal{L}\in U$, its primitive subspaces must satisfy see \cite[Lemma 2.11, 2.12]{MMS}.
+In particular, it follows from \Cref{eq:Hilbert} that the primitive subspaces can only live in degrees $i$ for $0\leq i\leq s-1\leq \flo{d}$ where $s$ is the Sperner number defined above.
+Moreover, one can show that if $A_F$ satisfies ordinary or mixed HRR$_i(U)$ for $i\geq s-1$, then it must also satisfy HRR$_{\flo{d}}(U)$ by default, since for $j\geq s$ the primitive subspaces are trivial.
+Finally note that, by definition, ordinary or mixed HRR$_i(U)$ always implies ordinary or mixed HRR$_{i-1}(U)$.

 It is clear that for any subset $U$ and for any degree $i$, $0\leq i\leq \flo{d}$, mixed HRR$_i(U)$ implies ordinary HRR$_i(U)$.
 Indeed, for any $\ell\in U$, take $\mathcal{L}=(\ell,\ell,\ldots,\ell)\in U^{d+1}$.
 Then mixed HRR$_i$ for $(A_F,\mathcal{L})$ is equivalent to ordinary HRR$_i$ for $(A_F,\ell)$.
-In general, the converse is not true however.
-On the other hand, we have the following result, due to E. Cattani \cite[Theorem 4.4]{Cattani} (although he works in the more general context of ``Hodge-Lefschetz modules''). \begin{theorem}[Cattani 2008] If $U$ is a convex cone, then $A_F$ satisfies ordinary HRR$_{\flo{d}}(U)$ if and only if it satisfies mixed HRR$_{\flo{d}}(U)$. \end{theorem} By a convex cone, we mean a set of linear forms closed under addition and scaling by positive constants, and generated by finitely many linear forms; these are sometimes also called convex polyhedral cones.
+In general, the converse is not true however; see \Cref{ex:210} below.
+On the other hand, we have the following beautiful result of E. Cattani \cite[Theorem 4.4]{Cattani}. \begin{fact}[Cattani 2008] If $U$ is a convex cone, then $A_F$ satisfies ordinary HRR$_{\flo{d}}(U)$ if and only if it satisfies mixed HRR$_{\flo{d}}(U)$. \end{fact} For simplicity, we shall restrict our notion of convex cone to mean either an \emph{open cone} defined as the positive span of finitely many vectors or a \emph{closed punctured cone} defined as the nonnegative span of finitely many vectors, excluding zero.
 We shall sometimes abuse notation slightly and refer to a convex cone of linear forms $U$ as a subset of $R_1$ and also its image $U$ in the quotient $A_1$.

+The following example is \cite[Example 2.10]{MMS}, included here for completeness; it shows that the condition that $U$ is a convex cone in \Cref{thm:Cattani0} cannot be dropped. \begin{example} Let $F=X^3+Y^3$, with oriented Artinian Gorenstein algebra